mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 [16:26:23] Finished 'publish' after 14 s
 ```

-Once published, it will be immediately available from your S3 container.
+Once published, it will be immediately available from your S3 container's URL.